CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 Bytecode above is the pattern of the string decryption.
 It's certain that `ESKID.b` is the method for string decryption in this case.

-So let's dig deeper into the method `ESKID.b` :
+Then we can take a glance at the method `ESKID.b` :

 ![decryption_process](decryption_process.png)

-Screenshot above is the last part of `ESKID.b`'s CFG.
+(Screenshot above is the last part of `ESKID.b`'s CFG.)

-As your seen, there are plenty of junk codes.
-But after analyzing the crucial part of the CFG above, we can still observe that there is a loop which traverses every `char` of the obfuscated string.
-Obviously this is the encrypting routine.
+As you can see, there are plenty of junk codes.
+But after analyzing the crucial part of the CFG above, we can assume that there is a loop which traverses every `char` of the obfuscated string.
+That loop turns out to be the encrypting routine.

 A simple kotlin *decryptor* implementation for this case would look like this: